microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

 ## Create a Remote Monitoring Solution Accelerator
 1. Setup your Azure IoT Suite remote monitoring solution accelerator.
 You will use this solution accelerator for the duration of the labs to help with visualization of the data and other IoT functions.
-  - Go to the Microsoft IoT Suite microsite [https://www.azureiotsuite.com/](https://www.azureiotsuite.com/).
+  - Go to the Microsoft IoT Solution Accelerators microsite [https://www.azureiotsolutions.com/](https://www.azureiotsolutions.com/).
   - Log in using your Azure subscription credentials.
-  - Navigate to the Remote Montioring Solution Accelerator and click on "Try Now".
+  - Navigate to the Remote Monitoring Solution Accelerator and click on "Try Now".
         <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/selectRMS.png" />
       </p>